atacansuder/obsidian-furigana-generator/README.md

     -   **First occurrence in each paragraph**: Adds furigana only to the first instance of a word within each paragraph.
     -   **First occurrence in the entire target text**: Adds furigana only the very first time a word appears in the selected text or the entire note.

+-   **Exclude headings**: If enabled, furigana will not be generated for any text within a heading (e.g., `# My Heading`).
+Adding furigana to headings can break your [links to them](https://help.obsidian.md/Links+and+backlinks/Internal+links#Link+to+a+heading+in+a+note) so be careful when generating furigana for headings.

+-   **Show commands in context menu**: If enabled, the plugin's commands will appear in the right-click context menu in addition to the command palette.

+-   **Hide furigana unless hovered**: If enabled, furigana will be hidden by default and will only appear when you hover your mouse over the word.

+    > **Note**: The [Japanese Novel Ruby](https://github.com/k-quels/japanese-novel-ruby) plugin has the same setting which might conflict with this one, please double check before toggling and use only one setting for this.

 -   **Syntax**: Determines the markup used for generating furigana.

     -   **Ruby**: (Default) Uses HTML `<ruby>` tags, which render correctly in Obsidian's reading view out of the box.
     -   **Markdown**: Uses the `{kanji|reading}` syntax.
     -   **Japanese Novel**: Uses the `kanji《reading》` syntax.
         > **Warning**: To properly render the `Markdown` or `Japanese Novel` syntaxes in reading view, you will need to install a corresponding plugin like [Markdown Furigana](https://github.com/steven-kraft/obsidian-markdown-furigana) or [Japanese Novel Ruby](https://github.com/k-quels/japanese-novel-ruby).
 This setting is here to support users of the mentioned plugins.

--   **Exclude headings**: If enabled, furigana will not be generated for any text within a heading (e.g., `# My Heading`).
-Adding furigana to headings can break your [links to them](https://help.obsidian.md/Links+and+backlinks/Internal+links#Link+to+a+heading+in+a+note) so be careful when generating furigana for headings.

--   **Show commands in context menu**: If enabled, the plugin's commands will appear in the right-click context menu in addition to the command palette.

 ### Filtering